 On the abortion procedure

-Dr. SHARMILA MAJUMDER tells us:
+Dr SHARMILA MAJUMDER tells us:

 - What is the abortion pill?

 A medical abortion, also known as medication abortion, is a type of non-surgical abortion in which medication is used to bring about abortion.
 An oral preparation for medical abortion is commonly referred to as an abortion pill.
-Abortion pill is the common name for using two different medicines to end a pregnancy: mifepristone and misoprostol.
+The abortion pill is the common name for using two different medicines to end a pregnancy: mifepristone and misoprostol.

 First, you take a pill called mifepristone.
 Pregnancy needs a hormone called progesterone to grow normally.
 Mifepristone blocks your body’s own progesterone, stopping the pregnancy from growing.